ssd6515/Volcanic-Eruption-Prediction/README.md

 ### Future Work

 * In future, I can make the models more effective in terms of getting accurate predictions.
-This can be done by deeply understanding the features used and advancing parameters used in models and using a better environment to process larger data.
+This can be done by providing a better environment like I was unable to use Sagemaker, which would have resulted in better prediction.
+Also, I would use an environment where I could potentially incorporate all the available data to create a model.
+As I had storage issues, I had to use limited data, which might have resulted in large MAE value than expected.

 ### How to reproduce results